Graded semisimple algebras are symmetric: Proof of Theorem A

-A graded algebra $A$ is called graded semisimple if the category of graded left $A$-modules is semisimple, i.e. any object is a sum of simple objects.
-A graded semisimple algebra is a finite direct product of graded simple algebras, see \cite[Section 2.9]{nvo}.
-Using Theorem \ref{teoremasimple}, we obtain a large class of graded semisimple algebras that are graded symmetric.
-In particular, we obtain the following.

-\begin{corollary} If $k$ has characteristic zero, then any finite dimensional $G$-graded semisimple algebra is graded symmetric. \end{corollary}
+Let now $A$ be a finite dimensional graded semisimple algebra.
+Then $A$ is a finite direct product of graded simple algebras, see \cite[Section 2.9]{nvo}.
+Using Proposition \ref{propositionsimple} and the obvious fact that a finite direct product of graded symmetric algebras is graded symmetric, we obtain that any finite dimensional graded semisimple algebra is graded symmetric, which ends the proof of Theorem A.